via-profit-services/website/docs/core/v2.0.x/getting-started.md

 We strongly recommend using [@graphql-tools](https://github.com/ardatan/graphql-tools) package to build your schemas.
 This package helps to combine SDL and resolvers into a single executable schema.
 See `makeExecutableSchema` of `@graphql-tools/schema` module.

 Core module also exports its own typeDefs and resolvers.
 Those definitions would declare Query and Mutation root types.
-See [API](./api.md) for more details
+See [API](./api.md) and [Type defs](./type-defs.md) for more details.

 ```js
 const http = require("http");